apache/singa/doc/en/docs/installation.md

 # Installation

-## Install PySINGA
+## From wheel

+Users can download the pre-compiled wheel files to install PySINGA.
 PySINGA has been tested on Linux (Ubunu 14.04 and 16.04) and Mac OS (10.11 and 10.12).

-### Install dependent libraries
+### Pre-requisite

-Python 2.7 is required to run PySINGA.
+Python 2.7 and pip are required

     # For Ubuntu
     $ sudo apt-get install python2.7-dev python-pip